Anananas42/Simulation_Mass_on_a_spring/README.md

 - Resonance tick box changes current frequency of the external force to the own frequency of the object on the spring
 - 'START' is used to start or stop the simulation.

-The simulation must be reset in order to apply given values!
+The 'RESET' button must be pressed in order to apply given values!

 - Simulation automatically uses an analytical method when no external force is applied (that is when A=0).
 Otherwise the numerical method is used.
 The analytical method is incorrect in overdamped case - see Disclaimer.
 Everything else works correctly.